 The fact that your contractor is Lean Construction Certified should put your mind at ease.
-The value that this methodology provides benefits project owners who want to see results for their investment, to contractors (like us) who want to do their job exceptionally and move on to the next project.
+The value that this methodology provides benefits project owners who want to see results for their investment, to contractors (like us) who want to do their job exceptionally and to be noticed in the construction industry.

 We are pro-Lean Construction because it helps us to get the project done faster and at a lower cost.
 It’s a way to stay competitive and profitable while finding ways to maximize value and efficiency for our clients.
 Essentially doing more with less.
-(If you’re interested in learning more about the concept of Lean Construction, you should read this post.)
+(If you’re interested in learning more about the concept of Lean Construction, you should read this post: Breaking down the concept of lean construction)

 Therefore, we think that your contractor should adopt Lean if you want to improve efficiency and quality.
 In this post, we’ll provide 4 reasons why general contractors should be lean construction certified and the key benefits that project owners can achieve.

 1. The Quality Of The Project Rises